marcolaux/asus-g14-fedora/README.md

-# Fedora 33 Setup with an ASUS Zephyrus G14 2020 and 2021 models
+# Fedora 33 Setup with an ASUS Zephyrus G14 2020 / 2021 model

 ---

 This Git repo describes how I setup the ASUS Zephyrus G14 (GA401IV) with Fedora 33 including a GNOME Shell extension to switch between GPUs and ROG profiles.

 This also should work with the 2021 models as the new custom kernel is in here.
+Perhaps with them you need to boot the live media with `nomodeset` and remove this parameter after you installed the nvidia-driver.

 ## Installation process